alexfazio/ai-glossary/README.md

 #### Who is behind :construction_worker:

 The AI Glossary repository is maintained by [Alex Fazio](https://www.linkedin.com/in/alxfazio/), a British-Italian Creative Technologist.
 Alex is the founder of [AI Garden](https://www.linkedin.com/company/100216986), a network of independent Italian research and technology organizations.

+### Style Guide

+Each entry in the glossary MUST include the following at a minimum:

+1. **Concise explanation** - as short as possible, but no shorter
+2. **Citations** - Papers, Tutorials, etc.

+Excellent entries will also include:

+1. **Visuals** - diagrams, charts, animations, images
+2. **Code** - python/numpy snippets, classes, or functions
+3. **Equations** - Formatted with Latex

+The goal of the glossary is to present content in the most accessible way possible, with a heavy emphasis on visuals and interactive diagrams.
+That said, in the spirit of rapid prototyping, it's okay to to submit a "rough draft" without visuals or code.
+We expect other readers will enhance your submission over time.